Always (Atlantic Starr song): Year-end charts

+Certifications

 Cover versions and appearances

+In 1994, Bobbie Eakes and Jeff Trachta included a cover version of the song on their album Bold and Beautiful Duets.

-In 2000, pop act Boyz N Girlz United included a cover version of the song on their self-titled debut album.
+In 2000, pop act Boyz N Girlz United covered the song on their self-titled debut album.

 In 2008, it was covered by Filipina singer-actress Iya Villania as a duet with Jay-R on her album Finally!.

 Johnny Mathis recorded the song with Mone't on his album A Night to Remember.

 MF Doom sampled "Always" for his song "Dead Bent", from his album Operation: Doomsday.